Brian Ó Cuív

-Brian Ó Cuív (1916 – 14 November 1999) was a Celtic scholar who specialised in Irish history and philology.
+Brian Ó Cuív (20 November 1916 – 14 November 1999) was an Irish scholar who specialised in Celtic history and philology.

 Life

 Ó Cuív was professor of Celtic Studies at University College Dublin and later at the Dublin Institute for Advanced Studies.
 His later years were devoted to the compilation of a catalogue of the Irish manuscripts in the University of Oxford.
 The completed catalogue was published after his death.

-He married Emer de Valera—who would become the last surviving daughter of Éamon de Valera—with whom he had nine children.
-She died in 2012.
-A son, Éamon Ó Cuív, is a prominent Irish politician.
+He married Emer de Valera — a daughter of Éamon de Valera.
+They had nine children.
+Emer died in 2012.
+Their son — Éamon Ó Cuív — is a former Irish politician.

 Surname

 Ó Cuív's surname was changed from Ó Caoimh (O'Keeffe) by his father, Shán Ó Cuív, a Cork journalist, who in the early 20th century changed the spelling of his surname to conform with a simplified spelling system of his own invention, which he called An Leitriú Shimplí.
 The letter 'v' is extremely rare in Irish outside modern loanwords.